Help with court fees

 This fact sheet covers England & Wales.
 You will need different advice if you live in Scotland.

-If a creditor gets a county court judgment (CCJ) against you in the County Court, you may want to ask the court for help.
-For example, you can ask the court to:
+For example, if a creditor gets a county court judgment (CCJ) against you in the County Court, you may want to ask the court for help.
+You may need to ask the court to:

 - let you pay by instalments, or reduce the instalments you have been asked to pay;